-One of the biggest risks involved in being a sole trader is you are personally liable for business debts.
-This contrasts with businesses which operate as limited companies where the owners have the benefit of limited liability.
-This means without the signing of personal guarantees, the owners’ loss is limited to the amount of their investment.
+One of the most significant risks involved in being a sole trader is that you are personally liable for business debts.
+This contrasts with businesses which operate as limited companies where the directors have the benefit of limited liability.
+Without the signing of personal guarantees, limited liability assures that the owners’ loss is limited to the amount of their investment.

 If you find yourself behind on your tax arrears and HMRC are your only creditor, you could arrange to have a Time To Pay Arrangement (TTP).
 This is an informal arrangement which allows struggling businesses to repay their outstanding PAYE/ NI or VAT liabilities in instalments, rather than all at once.
-Usually, Time to Pay arrangements last either 6 or 12 months.
+Usually, time to pay arrangements last either 6 or 12 months.
 However, they can last longer if there is a realistic prospect that the debt will be repaid eventually.

 Individual Voluntary Arrangement (IVA)

-An IVA – as the name suggests – is a formal arrangement with your unsecured creditors.
+An IVA is a formal arrangement made with your unsecured creditors.
 The proposal may be flexible depending on your circumstances.
-This often involves making regular, affordable payments with all of your creditors, over an agreed period.
-In some situations, it may involve a lump sum payment or a combination of regular payments and then a lump sum.
-This could be a result of the sale of an asset or receipt of an insurance claim.
-Often, as part of the arrangement, the creditors may have to write off part of what is owing to them at the end of the procedure.
+An IVA will often involve making regular, affordable payments with all of your creditors, over an agreed period, generally five years.
+In some situations, it may include a lump sum payment or a combination of regular payments and then a lump sum.
+This could be a result of the sale of an asset, or receipt of an insurance claim.
+Commonly, as part of the arrangement, the creditors may have to write off part of what is owing to them at the end of the procedure.

-Secured creditors (e.g. your mortgage or HP) are not included in the IVA.
-However, payments to them will be included in any calculations of what you can afford each month.
+Secured creditors (e.g. your mortgage) are not included within the IVA.
+However, payments to them will be part of any calculations regarding what you can afford each month.
 Creditors may be suppliers who have given you credit.
-These could include your landlord for rent, HMRC for Income Tax or VAT or other business debts.
+These could include your landlord for rent, HMRC for income tax or VAT, or other business debts.
 It can also include personal debts such as credit cards, store cards or other consumer debt.